 NOTE: WGU does not “profit” from application fees, as they help offset only a small portion of enrollment and admissions costs.

-At WGU, our goal is to reward you with as much transfer credit as possible, which reduces your time to graduation and the cost of obtaining your degree.
+If you have prior college experience, please submit all transcripts to help with admissions decisions for some programs, and for transfer credit evaluation.
+At WGU our goal is to award you with as much transfer credit as possible, which reduces your time to graduation and the cost of obtaining your degree.
 To do so, we need to review official transcripts for all possible transferable credit you have earned at a college or university, or via college-level testing (e.g., AP, CLEP, Dante [DSST], etc.).

 Requesting your transcripts is easy, but students who wait to make the request risk delaying their start date because their prior school(s) may take up to a few weeks to process the request.
-Requesting your transcripts today will help you get information about transfer credit and enable you to start at WGU sooner.
+Requesting your transcripts today will help you get them submitted sooner, so you can apply for admission and learn about possible transfer credits.
 You can typically request your transcripts online—try doing a quick Google search for “transcript request” and the name of your prior university or college.
 You should find school-specific instructions for one or both of the following options: